Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

 \subsection{Intertwining operators and a map of Verma modules}

 In this section we construct a map of Verma modules $M_{\chi_D}\to M_{\w^{-1}\chi_D}$.
-The construction is the one from \cite{GNP}, made slightly simpler by the fact we are dealing with semisimple modules, and slightly more complicated by the fact that we are dealing with degenerate double affine Hecke algebras.
+The construction is motivated by the analogous result from \cite{GNP}, made slightly simpler by the fact we are dealing with semisimple modules, and slightly more complicated by the fact that we are dealing with degenerate double affine Hecke algebras.